Updated January 2024

 Students get comprehensive training in immigration procedures, document preparation, file management, and professional communications.
 They also get real work experience through an included five-week internship.

-Training is available at our Ottawa campus and online, so students from all across Canada can enrol.
+Training is available online, so students from all across Canada can enrol.

 Need more details?
 An admissions advisor can answer all your questions about course schedules, start dates, admission procedures, and more.